robertvanoverbeek/AirflowTutorial/README.md

 With Airflow you can deploy DAGs, which stands for Directed Acyclic graph.
 This is a finite directed graph with no directed cycles.
 So it always goes in one direction and does not form a circle.
 The simple DAG for this tutorial is shown below:
 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/airflowgraphview.PNG" width="955" height="75">
 <br/>
 This DAG script of this tutorial demonstrates the usage of Airflow in an ETL process.
-In this case it periodically Extracts data from some place(public BigQuery dataset stackoverflow.posts_questions) over a certain time period and store it in a certain form (Transform) as csv file (Load).
-From there it can be made available as data source for i.g. reporting (e.g. very simple with Google's Data Studio) and/or Machine Learning.
+In this case it periodically Extracts data from some place (public BigQuery dataset stackoverflow.posts_questions) over a certain time period and store it in a certain form (Transform) as csv file (Load).
+From there it can be made available as data source for e.g. reporting (e.g. very simple with Google's Data Studio) and/or Machine Learning.
 Side note: If you want to use Power BI in combination with GCP it is better to store and leave the data in BigQuery (which is also a step in the DAG of this tutorial), as this makes securely accessing the data from Power BI easier with the standard BigQuery connector in Power BI.
 I believe using a csv file stored in GCP for usage in a Power BI is only advisable if you can make the data publicly available, which step is explained in https://cloud.google.com/storage/docs/access-control/making-data-public.

-While our DAG is quite simple in terms of processes it posesses some extra features that also highlight some functionalities of Airflow:
+While our DAG is quite simple in terms of processes it possesses some extra features that also highlight some functionalities of Airflow:
-* Centrally strored variables;
+* Centrally stored variables;
 * The usage of Macros and Jinja Templating;
 * Backfilling of historical data;
 * Use a DAG as context managers.

-Generally the structure of an Airflow DAG consists of 5 parts:
+Generally, the structure of an Airflow DAG consists of 5 parts:
 1. Importing the modules and declaring variables, including referencing the centrally stored variables;
 2. Default arguments;
 3. Instantiation of the DAG;